Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy

+where $\tr(\bro)=1$.
+Additivity properties of quantum entropies are an important issue.
 Subadditivity of the quantum Tsallis entropy (\ref{qtsdf}) for $\alpha>1$ has been conjectured by Raggio \cite{raggio} and later proved by Audenaert \cite{auden07}.
 This result has been extended to some of so-called unified entropies \cite{rastjst}.
-The subadditivity property was generally believed to be true for the Wigner-Yanase entropy, until counterexamples were given \cite{hansen07,seiringer07}.
-Meantime, if the bipartite state is pure then it is sufficient for the subadditivity.
+The subadditivity property was believed to be true for the Wigner-Yanase entropy, until counterexamples were given \cite{hansen07,seiringer07}.
+Meantime, it is sufficient for the subadditivity that the bipartite state is pure.
 Other sufficient conditions for subadditivity of the Wigner-Yanase entropy are obtained in \cite{CH10}.